matgoebl/cloud-tools/README.md

 If you still want ot reach your cluster with `kubectl`, add the API server to the `no_proxy` environment variable.

+## Execute a Shell Script

+You can upload, execute and watch the output of a shell script:

+    echo 'while sleep 1;do date; done' > test.sh
+    ./cloud-tools-deploy.sh -e test.sh

 ## Kafka kafka send/receive and AVRO encode/decode on a pod

 ### Set server and credentials